 - Remove the lid and turn off the heat.
 Add fresh parsley on top, if desired.
 Sprinkle with freshly grated Parmesan, if you like.

-- Move chicken to a serving platter if serving with pasta; remove each piece individually if placing on rustic bread for sandwiches.
+- Move chicken to a serving platter if serving over cooked spaghetti; remove each piece individually if placing on rustic bread for sandwiches.

 - If making sandwiches, place chicken on one half of a large slice of the bread, then close with the top half and cut.
 This is much easier than making two small halves.